 User Training

-The effectiveness of an integration depends heavily on how well users adopt and leverage the connected systems.
-Providing comprehensive, role-specific training ensures that sales, finance, operations, and support teams understand how to navigate and utilize both Salesforce and Dynamics 365 within the integrated environment.
+The effectiveness of an integration depends on how well your teams actually use it.
+Providing role-specific training ensures that sales teams, finance, operations, and support understand how to work within the integrated environment — not just which buttons to click, but why the data flows the way it does.

 - Certified Experts: Our entire engineering team holds Salesforce certifications, with over 250 certifications collectively, including recent ones like Experience Cloud and AI Specialist.